edavid72/Practices_JS/README.md

 # PracticasJS
-Practicas de Javascript

-Aqui practicas todo referente a javascript
+Here is a file with javascript exercises, a very useful file to remember little things.